jetistyum/laradock/README.md

 Port is changed to be different from your local phpmyadmin `"8080:80"`.
 You can access admin panel from `http://192.168.99.100:8080`.
 You can replace IP with domain by setting `192.168.99.100 myappdomain.app` in hosts file.

+# Contribute

+I plan to add [pgAdmin](https://www.pgadmin.org/) since I started deploying to Heroku.

+# Licence

+Use this as you wish.